johanngan/pmd-bot/dynamicinfo/README.md

         - `leader()`: Alias for the first team member
         - `money()`: Amount of money carried
         - `bag()`: Ordered list of items currently in the bag
+        - `canSeeEnemies()`: Flag for whether the player can see all enemies on the floor
+        - `canSeeItems()`: Flag for whether the player can see all items on the floor
+        - `canSeeStairs()`: Flag for whether the player can see location of the stairs without having found them through exploration

 Nodes with parentheses after their names are `StateData` objects, whose value should be accessed by calling them.
 Otherwise, they're just normal table fields (accessed without a call).